-Assistant Principal, one of the most important employees of every educational institution, is responsible for plenty of things that happen on a daily basis.
-It is not easy to recruit a good AP.
-Therefore, the job interview for this position is very complex and sophisticated.
+Assistant Principal, one of the most important employees of every educational institution, is responsible for a variety of duties.
+It is not easy to recruit a good AP, therefore you can expect a complex and sophisticated job interview.

-What questions to expect?
+What questions should you expect?
 How to make a good impression on the people sitting in the hiring committee?
-What decides the winner at the end of the interview session?
+What decides the winner at the end?

-And most importantly, how to prepare for this challenging experience and walk away with a coveted job contract?
-You will find answers to all these questions on our website, that specializes only in assistant principal interview.
+Simply how to prepare for this challenging experience and walk away with a coveted job contract?
+We will try to answer the question on our website, that specializes only in assistant principal interview.
 Written by Glen Hughins, Consultant at Educational Recruitment Agency Meridian & Interview Coach.
 Enjoy your reading!

 What questions to expect in an interview?

-First of all, they will test your communication skills, values and opinions with couple of typical interview questions.
-To such questions belong:
+First of all, they will test your communication skills, values and opinions with a couple of typical questions:

-- What is your motivation to do this job?
+- What motivates you to do this job?